 Following are the main types of Pension

 #1 – Defined Benefit Plan

-In a defined benefit plan the employer is responsible for making all the investment decisions and to ensure that there are sufficient funds available to pay for future pension plans.
-If there is a shortfall for funds then the employer must pay the difference
+In a defined benefit plan, the employer is responsible for making all the investment decisions and ensuring that there are sufficient funds available to pay for future pension plans.
+If there is a shortfall for funds, then the employer must pay the difference

 #2 – Defined Contribution Plan

-These plans are managed by financial institutions on behalf of the employer.
+Financial institutions manage these plans on behalf of the employer.
 This plan will guarantee contribution but will not guarantee the income you will receive in retirement

-To opt for pension or for an annuity is dependant on the individual’s financial position.
-If you consider taking pension payments then you may not have to go through the procedure of selecting the right fund.
-If the pension is not offered by your employer than investing money in an annuity may be the way for you to earn some retirement income.
+To opt for a pension or for an annuity is dependant on the individual’s financial position.
+If you consider taking pension payments, then you may not have to go through the procedure of selecting the right fund.
+If your employer does not offer a pension, then investing money in an annuity may be the way for you to earn some retirement income.

-This has been a guide to the Annuity vs Pension Here we discuss the top differences between Annuity vs Pension along with infographics and comparison table.
+This article has been a guide to the Annuity vs. Pension.
+Here we discuss the top differences between Annuity and Pension along with infographics and a comparison table.
 You may also have a look at the following articles –